H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 Cost & Funding

-• The bill text provided does not specify a broader authorization level beyond the contract amount structure.
+• The bill text sets no broader authorization figure beyond this contract structure.

 HR2701 Legislative Journey